Introduction

 - Several of our chat rooms run on a Fair Speech Policy [details below].

 - No harassment, dogpiling, or doxxing users.
-No law enforcement personnel allowed.

 - For the safety of our community, never post anyone’s private information on social media, in a group chat room, or in any other public spaces (including addresses, dead names, and government names).